 Because HSPs are more sensitive to their surroundings, they have access to an abundance of information.
 They can experience levels of subtlety that are usually easy to miss by others.
 While that can lead to a profound sense of the beauty of nature, or high emotional intelligence, the downside is that this can be incredibly overwhelming, especially in noisy environments.

-There are four traits of HSPs, and only one of them is linked to empathy.
+There are four traits of HSPs, and only one of them is linked to human empathy.
 That means not all HSPs are empaths.
 The traits are:

 - Depth of processing: HSPs typically absorb lots of information (everything from subtle human facial expressions to an overall energy) and process it on a deep level.

 - Overstimulation: Because HSPs are highly tuned in to their environment, this can lead to a lack of healthy boundaries with exterior stimuli, making it easy to become overwhelmed.